-With nearly 30 countries represented by a diverse group of companies, JAX is a growing hub for international business.
+With more than 30 countries represented by a diverse group of companies, Northeast Florida is a growing hub for international business.

-Our global reputation helps us attract companies, including France-based Saft, German-based Deustche Bank and Brazilian-based Embraer.
-Our regional population of 1.6 million people and labor force comprised of more than 830,000 skilled workers creates a strong talent base.
-JAX has the 4th most diverse industry base in the state and our westernmost location on the East Coast uniquely positions us with same-day access to the entire Southeastern consumer market.
+Our global reputation helps us attract companies, including France-based Saft, German-based Deutsche Bank and Brazilian-based Embraer.
+Our regional population of 1.9 million people and labor force comprised of more than 872,000 skilled workers creates a strong talent base.
+Jacksonville has a diverse industry base in the state and our westernmost location on the East Coast uniquely positions us with same-day access to the entire Southeastern consumer market.

-JAX Global Trade: Part of the joint Brookings and JPMorgan Chase Global Cities Initiative, the JAX region is strategically focused on connecting the metro’s trade, economic development, business and political leaders to boost exports of local goods and services to countries around the world.
+JAX Global Trade: Part of the joint Brookings and JPMorgan Chase Global Cities Initiative, the Jacksonville region is strategically focused on connecting the metro’s trade, economic development, business and political leaders to boost exports of local goods and services to countries around the world.
 Current trends show that opportunities exist for companies looking to expand beyond traditional domestic markets.
-Learn more about JAX’s increasing international trade and growth strategies at JAX Global Trade.
+Learn more about the region’s increasing international trade and growth strategies at JAX Global Trade.

 Deep-Water Ports: JAXPORT is one of the region’s two deep-water ports and is the #1 container port complex in Florida.
-The port supports more than 132,000 jobs and has an annual economic impact of $27 billion.
-JAXPORT has attracted 17 of the 18 largest global shipping lines and offers direct trade with Asian ports through the Panama and Suez canals.
-It is one of only 16 U.S. strategic ports on-call to move military cargo for the defense industry and the only one in Florida.
-JAXPORT is recognized as the easiest port to do business with in the Southeast by Logistics Management.
+The port supports more than 138,500 jobs and has an annual economic impact of $31.1 billion.
+JAXPORT has added new direct port calls from dozens of ocean carriers and more than 100 transshipment port calls worldwide.
+It is one of only 17 U.S. strategic ports on-call to move military cargo for the defense industry and the only one in Florida.

 The Port of Fernandina, located in Nassau County at the Florida/Georgia border, is the region’s other deep-water port.
 Containerized commodities moving through the port include consumer goods, building materials, plastics and frozen foods.